vbluhme/boligportal_scrapeR/README.md

 # boligportal_scrapeR
-A simple scraper for boligportal.dk written in R using Selenium.
+A simple web scraper for boligportal.dk written in R using Selenium.
 Written for personal use.

 Required packages: `c("tidyverse", "rvest", "RSelenium", "beepr", "netstat")`